backdrop-contrib/views_summarize/README.txt

 INTRODUCTION
 ------------

-The Views Summarize module Enables an extra display style which displays summaries of a column on the last row.
+The Views Summarize module enables an extra display style which displays summaries of a column on the last row.

  * To submit bug reports and feature suggestions, or track changes: